 However, regardless of the motivation of the company, such a scenario is unacceptable for a systematic trader.
 Therefore, before starting a cooperation with the broker, it is necessary to clarify all the nuances of execution.
 If a trader decides to cooperate with such a company, it is necessary to limit the volume of transactions.

 How to avoid becoming a victim of scammers?

 Before signing a cooperation agreement and opening an account with a company, you need to study the history of work, reviews on thematic sites/forums, to make sure you have licenses and documents.
 To trade Forex or binary options, choose regulated brokers – the company must be registered, have a license to carry out a financial activity in the market (and not permission for gambling).
-Only in this case will it be possible to file a complaint in case of scam.
+Only in this case will it be possible to file a complaint in case of a scam.
 The company has to have all the rights and licenses in accordance with applicable law.
 It is also worth noting the most authoritative licenses:

 - NFA (National Futures Association);